dc-lang/.github/profile/README.md

   fi;
-  "DC Provides a crash system, kinda like panics in rust, or exceptions in c++, in DC they are called collapses" parse_int("69something") -> num; "This will cause a collapse" collapse("Manual collapse") "Or you can manually cause a collapse" return 0;
+  "DC Provides a crash system, kinda like panics in rust, or exceptions in c++, in DC they are called collapses" parse_int("69something") -> num; "This will cause a collapse" collapse("Manual collapse"); "Or you can manually cause a collapse" return 0;
 context;